tobias-weiss-ai-xr/opendesk-edu/docs/dns-setup/README.md

 ## Problem

-Internal services (r, term, slides, collab, code, ai, jupyter) on `*.opendesk.hrz.uni-marburg.de` resolve to an internal IP (192.168.3.201 - HAProxy) that has no public DNS record.
+Internal services (r, term, slides, collab, code, ai, jupyter) on `*.home.opendesk-edu.org` resolve to an internal IP (192.168.3.201 - HAProxy) that has no public DNS record.

 Team machines need to resolve these hostnames during development.